spizeck/Sea-Saba-Knowledge-Base/docs/DiveOperations/MorningRoutine.md

 This process ensures that each boat is prepared with efficiency and safety in mind, ready for a day of diving adventures.

 ## 4. Loading the Boat(s)

+When the boat has docked, it's crucial to follow a systematic process for loading, rather than hastily moving items onboard.
+The captain—or a designated individual—plays a pivotal role in organizing this process to ensure both efficiency and safety.

+### Initial Steps

+- **Equipment Verification**: The Captain (or designated person) starts with the manifest to verify the guest equipment (crates) and establish the seating arrangement for the day.
+This step is fundamental for organizing the loading process and ensuring a smooth operation.

+- **Seating Arrangement**: Carefully arranging the seating is essential, especially when the group size necessitates multiple guides.
+If there are more than 8 guests, indicating two guides will be in the water, it’s important to split the group accordingly.
+Guests should be seated with their group and other divers they are traveling with to facilitate a natural and streamlined experience.

+### Loading Process

+- **Equipment and Tanks**: Only after seating and equipment arrangements have been decided are tanks loaded onto the boat.
+Each guest's equipment is set up on their designated tank, starting from the tank furthest towards the bow and moving towards the stern as the day progresses.
+For divers stationed at the stern (if side spaces are full), equipment setup moves from the starboard side to the port side (left to right when facing the equipment).

+- **Staff Gear**: Simultaneously, water jugs, coolers, and staff gear/tanks can be loaded, with staff tanks always placed at the stern of the boat.

+### Safety Checks

+- **Regulator and Tank Inspection**: For guests using air tanks, connect the regulator, pressurize to check for leaks, then depressurize.
+This step is crucial for identifying and fixing any leaking tank o-rings before the area becomes crowded with guests.

+### Final Preparations

+- **Double-Check**: Ensure that all necessary equipment and supplies are on board before guests arrive.
+This includes a final check of the equipment, tanks, and additional supplies to avoid any delays or issues during the trip.

+- **Prepare to Receive Guests**: With everything in place, the crew should be ready to welcome guests onto the boat, guiding them to their designated seating and briefing them on safety procedures.

+This organized approach to loading the boats not only ensures a smooth start to the day's activities but also enhances the overall guest experience by prioritizing safety and efficiency.